Boussau/boussau.github.io/tutorials/COME_tutorials/9_RevBayesModelSelection/index.md

 Finally, we jump over models without invariable sites (`p_inv = 0`) and models with invariable sites (`p_inv > 0`).
 This works very similarly to the stationary frequency and ASRV models, so we will skip the gory details:
 ```
-# We jump between models with and without invariant sites
+# We jump between models with and without invariable sites
 p_inv ~ dnReversibleJumpMixture(0, dnBeta(1,1), 0.5)

 # We keep track of whether pinv is "included" in the model
 p_inv_indicator := ifelse(p_inv == 0, 0, 1)

-# We define a move on the proportion of invariant sites parameter
+# We define a move on the proportion of invariable sites parameter
 moves.append( mvRJSwitch(p_inv, weight=5.0) )
 moves.append( mvSlide(p_inv, tune=TRUE) )
 ```